Last Updated on February 18, 2023

 French Bulldogs, including the fluffy variety, are not particularly healthy dogs.
 Selective breeding, specifically with Fluffy French Bulldogs has given rise to many health problems with these dogs.

-Most of these stem from Brachycephalic Airway Obstruction Syndrome.
+Most of these stem from Brachycephalic Airway Syndrome.
 This is caused by the deformed shape of the skull that gives these dogs their flat faces and can cause many breathing problems.

 Some other common health issues with the Bulldog breed include patella dislocation, a dislocation of the kneecap which can cause difficulty breathing, and hip dysplasia, a genetic condition that also affects mobility.

-Some other health problems that can affect mobility in this breed include the spinal conditions Hemivertebrae and Intervertebral Disc Disease (IVDD).
+Some other health problems that can affect mobility in this breed include the spinal conditions of Hemivertebrae and Intervertebral Disc Disease (IVDD).

 As the tail is a direct extension of the spine, dogs with screw tails are more likely to suffer from spinal problems later in life.